comns/vagrant-boxes/README.md

 *Note that currently only [this fork][fork] of the vagrant omnibus plugin works with the vmware provider.*

+### comns-precese64-chef
+Same as above but with latest chef pre-installed (omnibus).

 ## Resources
 Some resources for creating vagrant images: